na-ra/green-time/README.md

 # **Time management software/green-time**

-user by using this sofware's calender can manage his time and tasks in an efficient way
+user by using this sofware's calendar can manage his time and tasks in an efficient way

 also it provides a place for writing his notes and lists